davepinch/pinchy.cc/collections/_camera-roll/2018/03/2018-03-07-amber-brick-at-cannabis-city/2018-03-07-amber-brick-at-cannabis-city.md

   - photograph
   - Seattle
 ---
-Paint by [someone](/artist-unknown/) at Cannabis City for a vendor day.
+Painted by [someone](/artist-unknown/) at Cannabis City for a vendor day.